Integrity Building Inspections

 Yes, Gary holds many licenses and certfications which are listed below.

-Gary and his wife were personally trained by one of the oldest and best home inspectors in the Kansas City area with over 29,000 inspections and more than 31 years of full time home inspections.
+Gary and his wife amoung other training, were personally trained by one of the oldest and best home inspectors in the Kansas City area with over 30,000 inspections and more than 30 years of full time home inspections.
 Trained by the best to be the best.
 Our protocols for inspections insure that your home inspection will be the best value for your money.

 Gary holds the State of Missouri Certified Non-Commercial Applicator’s License for Category 7b wood destroying insects (Termites) as required by law for termite inspections (License No N5733) and also holds the Kansas reciprocal 7a Commercial Pesticide Applicator Certification (license No 21629).

-He is certified for both Radon Measurement and Radon Analytical Services by NEHA (National Environmental Health Administration) and NRPP (National Radon Proficiency Program).
-In fact Gary is one of only 16 providers certified by NEHA-NRPP or NRSB for both Radon measurement and Radon analysis in the Kansas City metro area (as of March 2010).
-By EPA protocol everyone else should be sending their Radon measurment results out to have someone else analyize the data.
-Integrity Building Inspections can get you the results almost immediately after the test is complete.
+He is certified for both Radon Measurement and Radon Analytical Services by NRPP (National Radon Proficiency Program) and KDHE.
+In fact Gary is one of only 24 providers certified by NRPP or NRSB for both Radon measurement and Radon analysis in the Kansas City metro area (as of August 2014).
+Per EPA protocol everyone else should be sending their Radon measurment results out to have someone else analyize the data and list this 3rd party on your radon report.
+Integrity Building Inspections will get you the radon test results almost immediately after the test is complete.

 Integrity Building Inspections Radon testing equipment is type approved, calibrated by Sun Nuclear Inc., and all types sent to Bowser – Morner, an approved independent National Radiation Reference Laboratory, for performance testing.
-Gary's NRPP Certification # is 105598RT for both standard and analytic services .
+Gary's NRPP Certification # is 105598RT for both standard and analytic services and holds Kansas State License #KS-MS-0057 .

 Integrity Building Inspections is insured carrying both liability and E & O insurance.
-All inspection companies who are registered with the Kansas Home Inspector Registration Board by law have to carry insurance.
-Missouri has no laws governing home inspectors so be sure your inspector is insured.
+As of July 1, 2013 both Kansas and Missouri have no laws governing home inspector and insurance so be sure your inspector is insured.

-We provide inspections all over the Greater Kansas City area and surrounding suburbs.
-We will travel 25 miles without additional costs for mileage.
+We provide inspections all over the Greater Kansas City area and surrounding suburbs but can travel to other more remote locations.
+We will travel 30 miles without additional costs for mileage.
 Our business is located on the Lee’s Summit / Kansas City border.
 We try to schedule inspections in the same area of the city on the same day to minimize travel time and costs.
-If we are already in the area, we might be able to go further out than 25 miles without additional costs.
-Call us and we can let you know if there are any additional costs for inspections in the county outside our normal 25 mile service area.
+If we are already in the area, we might be able to go further out than 30 miles without additional costs.
+Call us and we can let you know if there are any additional costs for inspections in the county outside our normal 30 mile service area.

 When can I get an inspection scheduled